mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

 The `Continuation.yield(VTHREAD_SCOPE)` call is full of JVM native calls.
 From there, the method `VirtualThread.afterYield()` is called.
-This method sets the `PARKED` state to the virtual thread, and the continuation is scheduled again for execution through the method `lazySubmitRunContinuation()`:
+This method sets the `PARKED` state to the virtual thread, and the continuation is scheduled again for execution through the method `lazySubmitRunContinuation()` and setting the state to `RUNNABLE`:

 ```java
 // JDK core code